 Some plants are controversial.
 That concept may sound funny to you if you are a non-gardener.
-You've been taught that it's topics such as politics and religion that are controversial.
-But plants?
-Yes, believe it or not, in the gardening community, some plants stoke our passions, and folks get into heated discussions about their use.
+You've been taught that topics such as politics and religion are controversial, not plants.
+But, yes, believe it or not, in the gardening community, some plants stoke our passions, and folks get into heated discussions about their use.
 Plume poppy is one of them.

-In botanical nomenclature, plume poppy is called Macleaya cordata (which has taken over for the older name, Bocconia cordata).
-The genus was named for Alexander McLeay (1767–1848), an entomologist.
+In botanical lingo, plume poppy is called Macleaya cordata (which has taken over for the older name, Bocconia cordata).
+The genus was named for Alexander McLeay (1767 to 1848), an entomologist.
 The species name refers to the heart-shaped leaf base.

 Why Plume Poppy Is Risky to Grow

 The main reason why some gardeners hate this plant is that it spreads too aggressively via rhizomes (by seed, too, in some cases).
 Indeed, it's invasive in warm regions.
 For example, it made the State Noxious Weeds List in Hawaii.
 But you don't have to live in the tropics to find yourself cursing this garden thug.
 If you don't have the time, energy, or capacity to check its spread (or forget to do so), it could get out of hand.

 As a secondary objection, the FDA lists Macleaya cordata as a poisonous plant: the sap is toxic.
 If you've ever tried pulling up the plants, maybe you've noticed afterward that this liquid has stained your hand orange.
 Wear gloves when you're pulling up a plume poppy.

 Playing Devil's Advocate